gve-sw/gve_devnet_webex_incident_response_meeting_rooms/README.md

 the sample will reconstruct the list of users that belong to spaces from what it sees in Webex itself; only the external incident responder data will be lost if you delete the DN file.

+### Directory caching in internal database
+To optimize the use of the organizations directory withoug loading it from the Webex Cloud often, the sample application creates a copy of just the fields it needs for all users you might want to add as responders.
+This local table or "cache" will only be re-loaded from the Webex cloud after the amount of seconds specified in the DIR_AGE_REFRESH constant in the server.py script has passed since the last reload.
+The default value is set to 86400 seconds (24 hours) but you can change it if you wish for it to pick up possible directory changes more often.
+The re-load will not occur exactly when the number of seconds specified in that constant passes after the last refresh, but rather the next operation that requires the full directory will check and re-load if needed.
+This means that any incident responder room moderators will percieve a delay in loading a selected space if they are the next one to request it once the seconds specified in DIR_AGE_REFRESH have passed since the last reload.

 ## Usage